 Medical Reduced Course Load

-Students who are requesting a Medical Reduced Course Load (RCL) are currently receiving treatment for a medical issue within the United States that prohibits them from attending a full course of study.
-If you are approved for a Medical Reduced Course Load, your F-1 or J-1 student status will remain active, and you are eligible to remain in the U.S. If you have a medical circumstance that requires you to go outside of the U.S. (such as surgery with a medical doctor in your home country), then you are required to take a Leave of Absence.
+Students who are requesting a Medical Reduced Course Load (RCL) are currently receiving treatment for a medical issue that prohibits them from attending a full course of study.
+If you are approved for a Medical Reduced Course Load, your F-1 or J-1 student status will remain active, and you are eligible to remain in the U.S. If you have a medical circumstance that requires you to go outside of the U.S. (such as surgery with a medical doctor in your home country), then you may want to take a Leave of Absence.
 Click here to navigate to the Leave of Absence policy page.

 - The reduced enrollment must be recommended by a medical doctor, doctor of osteopathy, or licensed clinical psychologist.
 When requesting your Medical Reduced Course Load, you are required to submit a medical note (more on this next.)